lammps/lammps/doc/src/fix_pimd.rst

    for nve pimd, since the spring elastic frequency between the beads will be affected by the temperature.

-The keyword *thermostat* reads *style* and *seed* of thermostat for fix style *pimd/langevin*. *style* can only be *PILE_L* (path integral Langevin equation local thermostat, as described in :ref:`Ceriotti <Ceriotti>`), and *seed* should a positive integer number, which serves as the seed of the pseudo random number generator.
+The keyword *thermostat* reads *style* and *seed* of thermostat for fix style *pimd/langevin*. *style* can only be *PILE_L* (path integral Langevin equation local thermostat, as described in :ref:`Ceriotti <Ceriotti2>`), and *seed* should a positive integer number, which serves as the seed of the pseudo random number generator.

 .. note::
    The fix style *pimd/langevin* uses the stochastic PILE_L thermostat to control temperature.
 This thermostat works on the normal modes